tracer-x/TracerX-examples/README.md

 Copyright 2015, 2016 National University of Singapore

+This software includes third-party software.
+Some sample programs are from LLBMC 2013.1 distribution, modified for running with KLEE.
+The LLBMC license information is included in the `license/LLBMC_LICENSE` file.
+This software also includes GNU Coreutils 6.10: Refer to its license in `license/COPYING`.

 To run the examples using KLEE, first edit Makefile.common to set the right variable values for your system.

 Each directory except **utils** contains a suite of simple examples.

 - **basic**  - Basic examples.
-Some examples are from LLBMC 2013.1 distribution, but modified for running with KLEE.
-The LLBMC license information is included in the `license/LLBMC_LICENSE` file.

 - **abstract** - Examples for testing `klee_abstract` API.

 - **scalability** - Examples that tests scalability, including `Regexp.c`, an example from KLEE tutorial at http://klee.github.io/tutorials.
-Some examples from Hansen, Schachte, Sondergaard's paper *State Joining and Splitting for the Symbolic Execution of Binaries.* These test various aspects of symbolic execution.

 - **llbmc-bench** - Examples of C/C++ programs, with the fix suggested by Jonas Wagner.
 There are several modifications from the original version at http://llbmc.org/files/downloads/llbmc-bench-1.1.tgz for running with KLEE, e.g., replaced LLBMC API calls with the corresponding KLEE API calls.